alexirpan/alexirpan.github.io/_posts/2016-01-27-deepmind-go.markdown

 * Finally, they train a value network, which predicts the value of a board if both players play according to the RL policy network.
-  * The value network gives an approximation of rollout values with the larger network.
+  * The value network gives an approximation of rollout values with the larger network, which is too expensive to do during real life play.
   It's an approximation, but it's thousands of times faster.

 The first part that piqued my interest was how many networks were trained for AlphaGo.
 It makes sense: different tasks in MCTS are better suited to different